mslivo/PixelUIEngine/README.md

 ## Overview
 ### desktop/ ... /example

-Basic example producing the UI in the screenshot above providing a typical setup for the engine.
+Basic example producing the UI in the screenshot above showcasing a typical setup for the engine.

 ### core/ ... /engine.media_manager

 This asset manager uses assets in the form of an internal CMedia descriptor format.
-These assets can then be loaded at once and used/drawn via the MediaManager.
+These assets can then be loaded at once and used/drawn via the SpriteRenderer.

-The assets for the UI are contained in GUIBaseMedia and need to be loaded alongside your own assets for the UI to work.
+The assets for the UI are contained in UIBaseMedia and need to be loaded alongside your own assets for the UI to work.

 ### core/ ... /engine.ui_engine